romanz/amodem/README.rst

 The modem is using OFDM over an audio cable with the following parameters:

-- Sampling rate: 32 kHz
+- Sampling rate: 8/16/32 kHz
 - Baud rate: 1 kHz
 - Symbol modulation: BPSK, 4-PSK, 16-QAM ,64-QAM, 256-QAM
-- Carriers: 2-11 kHz
+- Carriers: 2-11 kHz (up to ten carriers)

 This way, modem may achieve 80kbps bitrate = 10 kB/s (for best SNR).